Can Like Kind Exchange Be Used for Crypto?

 This means that if you buy BTC with fiat and then trade it for altcoins, you don’t recognize any capital gains tax when selling BTC to buy altcoins.
 You only recognize the capital gains when you cash out the crypto for fiat.
 You will ultimately pay the same capital gains tax, but gains will be deferred and only paid when you trade to fiat, which may defer your gains to long term.

-Can I file like crypto like kind exchange?
+Can I file crypto tax with like kind exchange?

-As of 2018, like kind exchange only possible for real estate, meaning that like kind exchange cannot be used for crypto.
+Like kind exchange is only possible for real estate as of the 2018 tax year, meaning that like kind exchange cannot be used for crypto.
 Before 2018, it depends.
-Filing like kind for crypto is an aggressive strategy, and many experts do not advise it."
+Filing like kind for crypto is an aggressive strategy, and many experts do not advise it.

 The IRS has not given guidance as to whether like kind exchange was allowed, so some people have filed their crypto taxes like kind.
 It's unclear, however, whether different cryptocurrencies are qualified as similar assets.